 Abu-Jamal is a great admirer of “the life and contributions” of the late Black Panther founder, Huey Newton.
 In October 2007 he wrote that Newton “was, and remains, a brilliant revolutionary” who was “intensely curious, acutely brilliant, a lover of all the world’s children, [and] an implacable foe of all the world’s oppressors.”

 While serving his prison sentence, Abu-Jamal has earned a BA degree from Goddard College (1996) and an MA from California State University at Dominguez Hill.
-He also published a 1995 book titled Live from Death Row, wherein he discusses the prison experience from an inmate’s perspective.
-In an essay addressing the Civil Rights and Black Power movements of the 1960s, for example, his left-wing views crystallize in these lines: “The system used the main nonviolent themes of Martin Luther King’s life to present a strategy designed to protect its own interests—imagine the most violent nation on earth, the heir of Indian and African genocide, the only nation ever to drop an atomic bomb on a civilian population, the world’s biggest arms dealer, the country that napalmed over ten million people in Vietnam (to ‘save’ it from Communism), the world’s biggest jailer, waving the corpse of King, calling for nonviolence!”
+Also during his incarceration, Abu-Jamal has published books and commentaries on a wide range of social and political issues.
+In 1995 he published his first book, Live from Death Row, wherein he discusses the prison experience from an inmate’s perspective.
+In an essay addressing the Civil Rights and Black Power movements of the 1960s, Abu-Jamal stated: “The system used the main nonviolent themes of Martin Luther King’s life to present a strategy designed to protect its own interests—imagine the most violent nation on earth, the heir of Indian and African genocide, the only nation ever to drop an atomic bomb on a civilian population, the world’s biggest arms dealer, the country that napalmed over ten million people in Vietnam (to ‘save’ it from Communism), the world’s biggest jailer, waving the corpse of King, calling for nonviolence!”

 For additional information on Mumia Abu-Jamal, click here.